gorodonry/Advent-of-Code-2023/README.md

 Day 5 solution for part 1 worked first try :D My first attempt at part 2 used over 70GB of RAM and froze my laptop B) Genuinely quite proud of my solutions for the past two days though.

 Day 6.
 I keep being interrupted by dinner just when the problems are released.
 Pretty funny tbh.

+Day 7 - managed my first implementations of structs, also first time using enums!
+Today's challenge was fun... after I read the task properly (took me like 5 tries, no wonder my code wasn't working)...